 Long-Term Effects of LSD and Safe Frequency of LSD Use

-While LSD is not considered to be physically addictive, some users may experience a moderate psychological dependence if they take the drug regularly.
+While LSD is not considered to be physically addictive, and can even be used to treat addiction, some users may experience a moderate psychological dependence if they take the drug regularly.
 Addiction treatment options are available for such cases.
 If you are prone to mental health issues such as anxiety or depression, it is especially important to avoid frequent LSD use and take only moderate doses.

 How much LSD is too much?
 Any dose of a hallucinogenic drug that makes you feel uncomfortable or anxious is probably too much.
 The effects can last 12 hours or more, depending on the dose of LSD.